 Steering Committee Engagement Meetings

-The Cultural Commons Insight Events are intentionally curated to create discussion platforms for diverse groups from all backgrounds to engage in conversations that reveals the challenges and opportunities for building a culturally diverse and inclusive Milwaukee.
+Insight Events are curated to create discussion platforms for diverse groups from all backgrounds to engage in conversations that reveal the challenges and opportunities for building a culturally diverse and inclusive Milwaukee.

 - Fostering Neighborhood Collaboration by Makenzie Boettcher